Everything you need to know.

 For a full list of eligibility requirements, see the Lift Scoring Guidelines

-What key roles and skills should my team have to be successful in the program?
+How big should my team be and what key roles and skills should my team have to be successful in the program?

 Applicant teams should include, at minimum: